dluobo/ingex/archive/README.txt

 * barcode-scanner/
     Classes for reading barcodes from a barcode scanner device.
-Also includes a commandline utility for reading the output from a barcode scanner and writing to 1 or more fifo files.
+Also includes a commandline utility for reading the output from a barcode scanner and writing to 1 or more FIFO (named pipe) files.
 This utility allows a single barcode scanner to be used on the server side for both the Recorder and Tape Export applications.
 * browse-encoder/
     Classes for creating MPEG-2 browse copy files from the uncompressed video and audio data